Actifio/powershell/README.md

 ```
 #### Mac and Linux OS Powershell

-This Powershell library has been successfully tested on Mac OS 10.12.
+This Powershell module has been successfully tested on Mac OS 10.12.
 Only one issue was found, which is that the password cannot be saved in an encrypted file, as this process relies on a .NET DLL (crypt32.dll).
 At this time the only work around for stored scripts is to use -password rather than -passwordfile.

 ### 2)   Confirm if actpowercli is already installed